Carrieww/AQNNs/README.md

 # On Aggregation Queries over Predicted Nearest Neighbors

-This repository contains code and data for the paper **On Aggregation Queries over Predicted Nearest Neighbors** by Carrie Wang, Sihem Amer-Yahia, Reynold Cheng, and Laks V. S. Lakshmanan
+This repository contains code and data for the paper **On Aggregation Queries over Predicted Nearest Neighbors** by Carrie Wang, Sihem Amer-Yahia, Laks V. S. Lakshmanan, and Reynold Cheng

 ## Table of Contents